Muzzle Training a Dog

 6. Some behavioural modifications or training procedures may require a muzzle

-Whatever the reason the earlier you introduce a Muzzle the easier it will be to accept.
-I muzzle train all my dogs, after all they may at some time need a muzzle.
+Whatever the reason, the earlier you introduce a Muzzle the easier it will be to accept.
+I muzzle train all my dogs when puppies.